MW 9.5x1 / N38 - neodymium magnet

 The magnet is coated with nickel - be careful if you have an allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
-Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.
+However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Neodymium magnets can demagnetize at high temperatures.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
-Avoid placing neodymium magnets in close proximity to electronic devices.
+Neodymium magnets generate strong magnetic fields that can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
+They can also destroy devices like video players, televisions, CRT computer monitors.
+Do not forget to keep neodymium magnets at a safe distance from these electronic devices.